Vipassana Meditation Retreat

 Although it is a huge commitment to do a Vipassana meditation retreat at one of these centers, it is highly recommended to get the most “real” and “true” experience.
 That does not mean that you can’t get a life-changing experience in other countries, including the US.

-If a trip to India is not something you are interested, or perhaps you want to try a retreat somewhere else or closer to home, make sure to look at other locations that better fit what you are looking for.
+If a trip to India is not something you are interested in, or perhaps you want to try a retreat somewhere else or closer to home, make sure to look at other locations that better fit what you are looking for.

 Vipassana meditation centers are located all across the globe.
-You can check from here for the centers located at other countries.
+You can check from here for the centers located in other countries.

 Vipassana Meditation in the UK